To accept the things you cannot change is one of the most misunderstood psychological skills.

 But grounded, adult response.

-That is the true strength of accepting the things you cannot change.
+Finally, that is the true strength of accepting the things you cannot change.

 Q1.
 Does accepting the things I cannot change mean I stop trying?